sveltejs/svelte/documentation/docs/02-template-syntax/02-basic-markup.md

 {expression}
 ```

-Curly braces can be included in the HTML by using their [HTML entity](https://developer.mozilla.org/docs/Glossary/Entity) strings.
+Curly braces can be included by using their [HTML entity](https://developer.mozilla.org/docs/Glossary/Entity) strings.

 ```svelte
 <p>&#123; in curly braces &#123; &lbrace; in curly braces &rbrace; or &lcub; in curly braces &rcub;</p>